Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

     Code
     Glo:CurrentPID = ISWA_GetCurrentProcessId(0)
     Message('Glo:CurrentPID = ' & Glo:CurrentPID)
+    !Run('C:\Clarion11\bin\Cladb.exe -p ' & Glo:CurrentPID, 0) !
+Only use this if you want to be stuck in an infinite loop.
+Runs as elevated as Administrator
+    !Run('C:\Clarion11\bin\Cladbne.exe -p ' & Glo:CurrentPID, 0) !
+Only use this if you want to be stuck in an infinite loop.
+Runs asinvoker and Not Elevated.
 ```

 This pops up the ProcessID, and its easy to add this before the section of code you want to debug.